digideskio/legal/cookie_policy.md

 	</tr>
 	<tr>
 		<th>Analytics Cookies</th>
 		<td>These cookies collect information about how people are using our forum, for example which pages are visited the most often, how people are moving from one link to another and if they get error messages from certain pages.
 These cookies don't gather information that identifies you.
-All information these cookies collect is grouped together with information from other people’s use of our forum on an anonymous basis.
+All information these cookies collect is grouped together with information from other people's use of our forum on an anonymous basis.
 Overall, these cookies provide us with analytical information about how our forum is performing and how we can improve it.</td>
 	</tr>
 	<tr>
 		<th>Functionality Cookies</th>